-Our Bitcoin halving countdown clock is on and counting backwards to May 7, 2020, the date I predict the blockchain will reach the next halving and $BTC will be more than double its year previous price per coin.
+Our Bitcoin halving countdown clock is on and counting backwards to May 7, 2020, the date I predict the price of Bitcoin will be doubled it’s current $4,800 average and just 4-5 days prior to the point when the blockchain will reach the next halving.
+I predict $BTC will be more than double its year previous price per coin at that point and if similar to the previous halving in 2016 the price will correct by 15%+/- for the following months.
 [Share our clock or copy our code and embed it yourself]

 If you’d like to see the countdown clock from respected exchange company, Binance, you may do so here, https://www.binance.vision/halving.
 Binance predicts the having will occur 3 days later than my prediction on May 10, 2020.